chethanmandya/SOLID-Principles/README.md

-Open / Closed principal :
+# Open / Closed principal :

+### Definition :
-• Modules should be open for extension, but closed for modification.
+Modules should be open for extension, but closed for modification.
-• Software entities (class, method, modules or functions) should be open for extension and closed for modification.
+Software entities (class, method, modules or functions) should be open for extension and closed for modification.
-• Once the software entity is finished it should never be changed unless it has a bug in it.
+Once the software entity is finished it should never be changed unless it has a bug in it.
-• You should apply this principal if you couldn’t extend class without altering code .
+You should apply this principal if you couldn’t extend class without altering code .

 Let’s take example this, let’s say you have class called parser, it has to parse different types of server response, the response could be parsing XML, json or CSV.